-The Competitive Grant in Aid program supports new and ongoing research projects of tenure-line faculty on the Main Campus.
+The Competitive Grant in Aid program supports new and ongoing research projects of tenure line and non-tenure line faculty on the Main Campus.
 The competition is held biannually in the fall and spring with awards ranging in amount from a minimum of $500 to a maximum of $2,000.
 Generally, 18-20 awards will be available per competition depending on individual research needs and the overall funding pool.
 A subcommittee of the Internal Grants Committee will meet to consider applications.

 Accordingly, faculty are required to make their proposals accessible to non-specialists by avoiding the use of technical language and clearly articulating the importance of their work.

-ELIGIBILITY: All full-time teaching members of the Main Campus faculty, with the exception of those in the MSB, are eligible.
+ELIGIBILITY: All full-time teaching members including tenure line and non-tenure line of the Main Campus faculty, with the exception of those in the MSB, are eligible.

 PURPOSES: Acceptable use of funds include payment for research materials, support for travel connected with the performance of research, costs for research assistance, and subventions for scholarly manuscripts, if the subvention is a condition for publication and a letter from the publisher is provided.
 As the research needs of the faculty are various, other research related requests for support will also be considered.
 Due to resource limitations requests for conference travel cannot be considered.

 APPLICATION: The following will comprise the proposal application: the proposal, CV, and budget each should be uploaded in PDF format.